Locations:

 Advertisement

-The flexitarian diet is made to be inclusive, but you do want to limit animal protein (including seafood) and processed foods and beverages.
+The flexitarian diet is designed to include a variety of foods, but you should limit animal protein (including seafood) and processed foods and beverages.
 Here’s what to add to your shopping cart.

 Load up on: